-the Board of Directors monitors the existence and proper operation of internal control.
+The Board of Directors monitors the existence and proper operation of internal control.
 Considering Luxempart's size, no independent internal audit function is currently established within the Company.
-A business controller joined the Company in June 2013.
+A business controller function has been established within the Company since 2013.
 The Audit, Compliance and Risks Committee assesses the need for an external service provider for specific assignments.